-The ACRF Cellular Imaging and Cytometry Core Facility at SAHMRI has 6 cell analysers (3x conventional, 1x Spectral, 1x mass cytometer and 1x laser scanning cytometer) and 2 cell sorters which were generously funded by Australian Cancer Research Foundation (ACRF), Zero Childhood Cancer Program (ZCC), Cancer Council, Detmold Group and the McMahon Family.
+One of the most advanced services of its kind in Australia, the Facility has 6 cell analysers (3x conventional, 1x Spectral, 1x mass cytometer and 1x laser scanning cytometer) and 2 cell sorters, generously funded by Australian Cancer Research Foundation, Zero Childhood Cancer Program, Cancer Council, Detmold Group and the McMahon Family.

-Staff provide thorough training to researchers to maintain upkeep and the high standards of which are assumed of the facility.
-Quality control and maintenance by facility staff is kept by running Cytometer Setup and Tracking Beads™ or QC Beads™ on respective machines.
+A leader in cell detection, identification and selection, Facility staff provide thorough training to researchers to maintain the high standards expected of the facility.
+Cytometer Setup and Tracking Beads™ or QC Beads™ deliver quality control and maintenance on respective machines.

 Services and Capabilities

-- SAHMRI/ AHMS research groups, SAHMRI/ AHMS partners, groups within the BioMed Precinct and greater research community access to state-of-the-art instrumentation and training.
+SAHMRI/AHMS research groups, SAHMRI/AHMS partners, groups within the BioMed Precinct, and wider research community access to state-of-the-art instrumentation and training.

-- BASIC cytometric analysis on the 3-laser BD FACSCanto II and LSR Fortessa, to ADVANCED multiparametric flow cytometry on the BD FACSymphony A5 and spectral analysis on the 5-laser powered Cytek Aurora.
+BASIC cytometric analysis on the 3-laser BD FACSCanto II and 5-laser LSR Fortessa, to ADVANCED multiparametric flow cytometry on the 5-laser BD FACSymphony A5 and spectral analysis on the 5-laser powered Cytek Aurora.

-- Up to 4-way 5-laser aseptic cell sorting on the BD FACSAria Fusion and 2-way cell sorting by the 3-laser BD -FACSMelody.
-Cell sorting in the facility allows for a wide range of downstream analyses such as DNA and RNA sequencing, cell culture, and protein analysis to be performed.
+Up to 4-way 5-laser aseptic cell sorting on the BD FACSAria Fusion and 2-way cell sorting by the 3-laser BD FACSMelody.
+Cell sorting in the facility enables a wide range of downstream analyses, including DNA and RNA sequencing, cell culture, and protein analysis.

-- Exclusive mass cytometry using the Helios CyTOF Mass Cytometer analysing cells by elemental analysis.
+Exclusive mass cytometry using the Helios CyTOF Mass Cytometer, providing elemental analysis.

-- Training Tuesdays to provide up to date training to new students or researchers on running cytometers (both analysers and cell sorters), data analysis and troubleshooting.
+Training to provide up-to-date skills to new students or researchers for running cytometers (both analysers and cell sorters), data analysis and troubleshooting.

-- High quality, reproducible, reliable data analysis to assist in the advances of all biomedical research.
+High-quality, reproducible, reliable data analysis to assist in advancing all biomedical research.

 Equipment list